openSUSE/osem/INSTALL.md

     git clone https://github.com/openSUSE/osem.git
     ```

-4. Execute Vagrant:
+4. Navigate into your fork's directory, where the Vagrantfile is located:

     ```
+    cd osem
+    ```

+5. Execute Vagrant:

+    ```
     vagrant up
     ```

-5. Start your OSEM rails app:
+6. Start your OSEM rails app:

     ```
     vagrant exec rails server -b 0.0.0.0
     ```

-6. Check out your OSEM rails app:
+7. Check out your OSEM rails app:
 You can access the app [localhost:3000](http://localhost:3000).
 Whatever you change in your cloned repository will have effect in the development environment.
 Sign up, the first user will be automatically assigned the admin role.

-7. Changed something?
+8. Changed something?
 Test your changes!:

     ```
     vagrant exec rake test
     ```

-8. Explore the development environment:
+9. Explore the development environment:

     ```
     vagrant ssh
     ```

-9. Or issue any standard `rails`/`rake`/`bundler` command by prepending `vagrant exec`
+10. Or issue any standard `rails`/`rake`/`bundler` command by prepending `vagrant exec`

     ```
     vagrant exec rake db:migrate